idfive/Developer-Documentation/docs/back-end/drupal/drupal.md

 Pantheon is the prefered platform to spin up DEV sites.
 Since lots of times, pantheon is only the temporary home of projects while in development, we have not yet created a custom idfive upstream, though that is not out of the question.
 For pantheon based sites, we utilize [lando](https://docs.lando.dev/) for local development, and to help keep sites in sync between local/remote/etc. Utilize the following workflow, assuming you have been assigned to the idfive team on pantheon.

 One issue with pantheon is that we dont get a true composer based workflow out of the box.
- - Standard, non composer: This is a bit of a misnomer, as you can use composer to install modules and libraries, but they may be lost upon core updates/etc.
+ - Standard, non composer: This is a bit of a misnomer, as you can use composer to install modules and libraries, but they may be lost upon core updates/etc. Client receives core upstream updates from pantheon.
  - Composer based: This is a little more tricky as there is currently not a "one click" solution for this, however, we have created some helper scripts below.
+Client does not receive core upstream updates from pantheon, it has t update via composer manually.

+ For this reason, we as of now, normally spin up a standard install if a client will be continuing on with pantheon, as the updates happening automatically are extremely important.

 #### Standard, non composer (via pantheon dashboard and lando)
   - Create a new sandbox in pantheon.
 Be sure this is assigned to the idfive team, not your personal account, so all Devs may access.
   - Go ahead and set up that site on the DEV URL, ie install the site.
   - Change pantheon from SFTP mode to GIT mode for the new site in the pantheon dashboard.